-A person working as Community Service Manager in Singapore typically earns around 8,560 SGD per month.
+A person working as Community Service Manager in Singapore typically earns around 8,560 SGD.
 Salaries range from 4,450 SGD (lowest) to 13,100 SGD (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Community Service Manager salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Community Service Manager salaries in Singapore vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Community Service Manager salaries in Singapore range from 4,450 SGD per month (starting salary) to 13,100 SGD per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Community Service Manager in Singapore range from 4,450 SGD (starting salary) to 13,100 SGD (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.

 |0 - 2 Years|

 |2 - 5 Years||+34%|

 |5 - 10 Years||+30%|

 |15 - 20 Years||+9%|

 The experience level is the most important factor in determining the salary.
 Naturally, the more years of experience the higher the wage.
 We broke down salaries by experience level for people working as Community Service Manager and this is what we found.